jpf91/jpf91.github.io/README.md

 ### Usage

 * Use Ctrl-Shift-P and the "Dev Containers: Open Folder in Container" command.
-* Select your `jpfau.org` repository / clone.
+* Select your `jpf91.github.io` clone.
 * Wait for the container to load.
-* If you use multiple monitors, just load your webbrowser in another window and open [http://localhost:8080/](http://localhost:8080/).
+* If you use multiple monitors, just open your browser on another screen and open [http://localhost:8080/](http://localhost:8080/).
 * If you use only one monitor, you can also preview the site in VSCode:
   * Use Ctrl-Shift-P and the "Simple Browser: Show" command.
   * Enter `http://localhost:8080/` as URL.